Skip to content

 1. You'll be interactively prompted for the respective secret after running each command.

 Finally, you need to write a GitHub Actions workflow that builds your documentation and deploys it to Vercel.
-You have practically infinite flexibility in how this workflow looks, but it should probably contain the following at a minimum:
+There's no one-size-fits-all solution here, but here are some basic examples for commonly-used package managers.

 on: